TAOS CERAMICS CENTER

 • All programs are subject to change or cancellation.

 To request a cancellation and refund, you must email firstname.lastname@example.org.
-Class fees are fully refundable if request is made not less than two weeks prior to the start of class.
-Refunds requested within one week of the first class are 50% refundable.
-There will be no refunds once the class begins.
-Should a class be canceled due to insufficient enrollment, your class fee will be fully refunded.
-If a class is cancelled due to inclement weather, we will make every effort to reschedule, but there are no refunds for cancelled classes due to weather.
+Class fees are generally not refundable unless there is a waitlist for the class and a student substitution can be made in which case you will receive a 85% refund.
+Should a class be canceled due to insufficient enrollment or any other reason, your class fee will be fully refunded.
+If a class is cancelled due to inclement weather, we will make every effort to reschedule, but there are no refunds for cancelled classes due to inclement weather.

 We are happy you have chosen to join us at TCC!
 We hope you have a great time and invite you to become a member (if you are not already!).